-I must admit I have a love-hate relationship with the San Clemente.
+Up until fairly recently I had a love-hate relationship with the church of San Clemente.
 It is easily one of the most fascinating churches in Rome, a twelfth century basilica built on top of a fourth century basilica that was itself constructed over Ancient Roman buildings dating back to the first century.
-On the other hand, it has by far the strictest “no photo” policy of all the Roman churches.
-There are signs everywhere indicating that taking pictures is prohibited.
-A guard is zealously patrolling the building to make sure that no one dares take out his camera.
-This policy evidently aims at making people buy postcards and posters in the shop, which art students and history enthusiasts would probably do anyway (I would, and did), because the merchandise is of excellent quality.
-Photography is only allowed outside in the atrium.
+On the other hand, it used to have by far the strictest “no photo” policy of all the Roman churches.
+There were signs everywhere indicating that taking pictures was prohibited.
+A guard was zealously patrolling the building to make sure that no one dared take out his camera.
+This policy was evidently aimed at making people buy postcards and posters in the shop, which art students and history enthusiasts would probably have done anyway (I certainly did), because the merchandise is of excellent quality.
+Photography was only allowed outside in the atrium.
 From there, I managed to take a good picture of the interior through the front door.
-But since that is all that I can show my readers, this post about the San Clemente will be quite brief.

 The lowest levels of the church comprise parts of two Roman buildings from the first century.
 Archaeologists found an altar of Mithras here, the light god who was very popular among soldiers.
 It is still on display, although visitors cannot get close to it.
 The buildings may have been part of the Imperial mint (an earlier mint was located on the Capitoline Hill, where we now find the church of Santa Maria in Aracoeli), but no archaeological evidence demonstrating that coins were minted here has been found so far.
 No signs of Christian worship have been found down here either.
 The first church was founded in ca. 395 when Pope Siricius (384-399) was on the Throne of Saint Peter.
 It was dedicated to Saint Clemens, who according to tradition was the fourth pope in history (ca. 88-99).
 His relics were enshrined here in 867.